 Instructors: Angie Boudro, Shelby Filley and Dr. Charles Estill.

 Sheep and goats are smaller than cattle, are easier to handle, require fewer and less expensive facilities, and to top it off, the market for their meat is hot!
 Learn the basics of raising these animals: nutrition, housing and handling facilities, breeds, common husbandry practices, diseases, grazing and marketing will be covered.

 Instructors: Maud Powell, OSU Small Farms, and Kelly Madding, Jackson Co.
 Planner

 Every consider opening up a farm stand?
 This class will cover topics including county regulations and fees, considerations for opening a farm stand and tips for making a farm stand successful.
-Producers with successful farm stands will also share their experience.
-For more information contact Maud Powell, firstname.lastname@example.org or call 541-776-7371.
+Producers with successful farm stands from Whistling Duck and Easy Valley Farms will share their experience.
+For more information contact Maud Powell, email@example.com or call 541-776-7371.

 For any further information contact: